isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

--  ``list`` - list all objects of the particular type in the database, e.g. ``remote-network4-list``; this class of commands returns brief information about each object comparing to the output of ``get-all``.
+-  ``list`` - list all objects of the particular type in the database, e.g. ``remote-network4-list``; this class of commands returns brief information about each object compared to the output of ``get-all``.

 -  ``set`` - creates or replaces an object of the given type in the database, e.g. ``remote-option4-global-set``.